As U.S. hesitates, California pours billions into green energy

 Homeowners are given partial funding for their solar systems, and state incentives have decreased over time as the costs of systems have fallen.

-“It’s been a booming success,” said Danny Kennedy, CEO of solar installer Sungevity, said of the CSI.
+“It’s been a booming success,” Danny Kennedy, president of solar installer Sungevity, said of the CSI.
 He estimated that “tens of thousands of jobs” were created.

 “Prop 39 will spawn a further evolution in the industry.”